 Our VA Disability Attorneys Are Here to Help

-If you have been denied the proper veterans’ disability compensation rating for your service-connected type 2 diabetes contact the [email protected] or call (402) 933-5405 for a no-cost evaluation of your claim.
-We serve veterans in Nebraska, Iowa, Minnesota, Colorado, Missouri, Illinois and South Dakota.
+If you have been denied the proper Veterans’ disability compensation rating for your service-connected type 2 diabetes contact the [email protected] or call (402) 933-5405 for a no-cost evaluation of your claim.
+We serve Veterans from all across the country.